The Demon Headmaster: Total Control

 The story continues with a new group of children, in a new school, without SPLAT's members.
 The stories centers on Lizzie, her younger brother, their friend Ethan and Angelika.
 Lizzie and her brother return from the United States, where their mother had surgery.
 After returning to their school, they realise that the school has a new headmaster and the students are showing exceptional talents, even their bully enemy Blake.
-However Lizzie suddenly starts to behave aggressive against the school, her brother becomes a robotics genius and their recent made friend Ethan becomes a soccer star.
+However, Lizzie suddenly starts to behave aggressively against the school; her brother becomes a robotics genius, and their recent made friend Ethan becomes a soccer star.
 But when they try to talk, or even think about those sudden changes, their minds goes blank.
 Ethan eventually discover that the Headmaster is hypnotising and controlling everybody in the school.
-They team up with Angelika (a girl who suddenly became a coffee business enthusiast) and even Blake (who became a Multilingual greeter) and discovers the great plot of The Headmaster to show to the Prime Minister the great results of the school, thus allowing The Headmaster to administer other schools.
+They team up with Angelika (a girl who suddenly became a coffee business enthusiast) and even Blake (who became a multilingual greeter) and discovers the great plot of the Headmaster to show to the Prime Minister the great results of the school, therefore allowing the Headmaster to administer other schools.